Less than Angels: Synopsis

-Catherine Oliphant is a young writer, who lives with anthropologist Tom Mallow.
-Tom begins a romance with a student, Deirdre Swan, and his relationship with Catherine fizzles out.
-At the same time, she becomes interested in reclusive anthropologist Alaric Lydgate, who has recently returned from Africa.
+Catherine Oliphant is a writer of magazine stories and articles who lives with anthropologist Tom Mallow.
+Tom begins a romance with a student, Deirdre Swan, and moves out of Catherine's flat.
+At the same time, she becomes interested in reclusive anthropologist Alaric Lydgate, who has recently returned from Africa and lives next-door to Deirdre and her family.

-A hilarious sub-plot involves the activities of Deirdre's fellow-students Mark and Digby, and their attempts to curry favour with influential academics.
+A sub-plot involves the activities of Deirdre's fellow-students Mark and Digby, and their attempts to curry favour with influential academics as they seek grants to facilitate the next phase of their careers.
 Tom departs for Africa, where he is killed during a time of political unrest.
 Deirdre begins to return Digby's fondness for her, and Catherine seems about to begin a relationship with Alaric.

 Publication history

 Less Than Angels was Pym's fourth novel and was published by Jonathan Cape in October 1955.
 It received muted reviews, in contrast to the success of her first two novels in particular.
-The novel's 1955 sales totaled 3,092 copies, which the publisher commented "isn't good enough".
+The novel's 1955 sales totalled 3,092 copies, which the publisher commented "isn't good enough".
 By the end of the decade, it had sold only 3,569 copies.
 The book did not lose money for the publisher but was not considered a success.

-Less Than Angels was the only Pym novel to be published in the United States prior to the 1970s.
+Less Than Angels was the only Pym novel to be published in the United States before the 1970s.
 It was published by The Vanguard Press in April 1957, selling 1,386 copies, which was considered a failure.
-The novel was re-published in the United States by E.P.
+The novel was republished in the United States by E.P.
 Dutton in 1980, alongside the rest of Pym's canon.